Earn your Master of Public Affairs in one year – with reduced tuition and nine months of valuable work experience.

 How to Apply

-To be considered for a graduate fellowship, apply by April 15, 2020 to the Master of Public Affairs program and indicate your fellowship interest within your online application.
+To be considered for a graduate fellowship, apply to the Master of Public Affairs program and indicate your fellowship interest within your online application.

 Acceptance into the fellowship program is a competitive process.
 In addition to the materials required for traditional graduate admittance, the fellowship application may require additional documents and an interview.